myousefi2016/QLB/README.md

 # Quantum Lattice Boltzmann

-Dirac Solver using the Quantum Lattice Boltzmann scheme and 3D visualization with OpenGL.
+QLB is a Dirac Solver using the Quantum Lattice Boltzmann scheme.
+The goal of this project is to provide an efficient implementation which allows to visualize the solution of the Dirac equation in real-time.
+To achieve this goal QLB relies heavily on multi-threading and GPU acceleration through CUDA.

 <p align="center">
   <img src="https://github.com/thfabian/QLB/blob/master/data/QLBtest.png?raw=true" alt="QLB"/>